Milford on Sea: Newlands

 Around 1800 Admiral William Cornwallis leased then bought as freehold the small Newlands estate in Milford.
 This included the manors of Milford Montagu(e) and Milford Barnes.
 He was joined at Newlands by his friend and fellow naval officer Captain John Whitby and John's wife Mary Anna Theresa.
 John died in 1806, but Mary and her infant daughter Theresa stayed on looking after Cornwallis into his old age.
 On Cornwallis's death in 1819, Mary and her daughter inherited his fortune.

 In 1829 Mary Whitby purchased Milford Baddesley, re-uniting the main manors of the parish covering about half of its area, thus about 2500 acres.
 Her daughter Theresa, who inherited these, married Frederick Richard West, and they used Newlands as one of their residences.
 Their son, born in 1835, bore the name of William Cornwallis-West.
 He inherited Newlands in 1886, and attempted to convert Milford into a premier seaside resort, changing the name of the village to Milford-on-Sea.
 His plans included the construction of a pier, railway station, public baths, health spa, and golf course.
 The scheme failed primarily due to a lack of funds and market interest, but it gave Milford a layout and ordered development that lasted well into the 20th century.
+The other surviving element of this plan is Westover Hall.
+It was built in 1897 originally as a private villa for Alexander Siemens.
+It was later converted to a hotel.
 William's son George Cornwallis-West inherited Newlands in 1917 and, amid bankruptcy proceedings, sold it three years later.

 Modern times

 As recently as 1800 the parish of Milford was entirely inland, being separated from the sea by a narrow strip of coast-line which was an extension eastwards of Hordle parish.
 Coastal erosion, as well as the growth of the village to the south and west, meant that by 1900 Milford bordered the sea.
 Milford was part of a combined Milford and Pennington Parish Council after 1894, and then became a separate Milford Parish Council when Pennington was separated from it in 1911.
 However, in 1932 Milford was absorbed into an enlarged Lymington Borough, only re-emerging as a separate parish in 1974.

 With the advent of increasing car ownership, especially after the Second World War, the village expanded rapidly as a resort and as a place in which to retire.
-Blocks of flats were constructed along the clifftop in the 1960s and '70s, and additional housing was built inland.
+Blocks of flats were constructed along the clifftop in the 1960s and 1970s, and additional housing was built inland.

+Tourism and businesses for retirees as well as the care sector make up large parts of Milford's economy.
+Businesses include restaurants, cafés, tea rooms, small shops, garden centres, pubs and camping/lodge/caravan parks, bed-and-breakfasts and a few luxury hotels.
+Shops cluster on its small high street, which fronts a village green.